-Sometimes used in practice are fiduciary set-ups, where a fiduciary holds assets of the testator in its own name for the benefit of the testator.
+Sometimes used in practice are fiduciary setups, where a fiduciary holds assets of the testator in its own name for the benefit of the testator.
 Assets held by a fiduciary for a person are part of this person's estate.
 Therefore, directives from the testator to a fiduciary to pass on assets held under this nominee relationship to a specific beneficiary bear the risk of being void, especially when protected heirs are in the community of heirs and when the required form of a testamentary provision is not respected.
-Also, such a directive would be delivered to the probate authority so that the heirs could challenge it.
+Also, such directive would be delivered to the probate authority so that the heirs could challenge it.

-Swiss law also enables a person with capacity to act to instruct a natural person or legal entity to take responsibility for his or her personal care or the management of his or her assets, or to act as his or her legal agent in the event that he or she is no longer capable of judgement (CC, Article 360).
-This advance care directive needs a decision of the adult protection authority to come into force and is often drawn up together with a last will and living will.
+Swiss law also enables a person with capacity to act to instruct a natural person or legal entity to take responsibility for their personal care, the management of their assets or to act as their legal agent in the event that they are no longer capable of judgement (Article 360, CC).
+This advance care directive needs a decision of the adult protection authority to come into force and is often drawn up together with a last will and a living will.

-A person who is capable of judgement may specify in a patient decree (living will) which medical procedures he or she agrees or does not agree to in the event that he or she is no longer capable of judgement (CC, Article 370).
+A person who is capable of judgement may specify in a patient decree (living will) which medical procedures they agree or do not agree to in the event that they are no longer capable of judgement (Article 370, CC).